 - Possession of a firearm in connection with a federal drug crime

 Many federal drug crimes carry mandatory minimum sentences if you are convicted.
-However, not all federal drug charges end in these serious consequences.
-Attorney Roberts' understanding of the prosecution's case, and his commitment and attention to detail can help you avoid some of the harsh realities of a federal criminal conviction.
+However, not every federal drug charge ends in these serious consequences.
+Attorney Roberts‘ understanding of the prosecution’s case, and his commitment and attention to detail can help you avoid some of the harsh realities of a federal criminal conviction.
 When appropriate, he can challenge evidence to lessen the charge or negotiate with the prosecutor to reduce or eliminate certain mandatory penalties.

 Hire a criminal defense attorney with the experience to effectively represent you in federal drug crime cases.
 Contact the Roberts Law Group, PLLC, today for a free initial consultation.